DM1122/rob521-labs/lab2/lab_2_report.md

 | A rrt* planning output figure
 Red dots on the figure represent valid points without collision and blue dots conntected by blue lines represent a final trajectory from the start point (top-left) to the end point (bottom-right) |

 ### 3. See `trajectory-rollout-sim.mp4` for footage demonstrating a successful run of the trajectory rollout using RRT.
-(David)

 - Please refer to the attached video `trajectory-rollout-sim.mp4`.
 ### 4. Algorithm descriptions